 How to calculate your profits with different types of odds?

-Before we show examples on how to calculate profits in different types of odds, it is important to note that regardless of what odds we present, the potential profit is one and the same, just the way of presenting them is different.
+Before we show examples on how to calculate profits in different types of odds, it is important to note that regardless of what odds we present, the potential benefit is one and the same, just the way of showing them is different.

 Odds X stake = 1.865 X £100. = £188.50

-This includes the £100 you have placed as a bet, so potentially you net profit is £88.50.
+This includes the £100 you have placed as a bet, so potentially your net profit is £88.50.